dfinity/candid/tools/didc/config.md

 There are two parts in the config language: 1) A way to quickly identify particular type nodes in Candid type; 2) Attach semantic meaning to the type nodes.

-For the first problem, we use notations similar to CSS selector.
+For the first part, we use notations similar to CSS selector.
 For example, given the following Candid types,
 ```
 type tree = variant { leaf: int; branch: record { left: tree; right: tree } };
-type list = opt record { left: int; right: list };
+type pair = record { left: int; right: nat };
 type left = opt int;
 ```
 If we want to find the left branch of a tree, we can write `left.tree`, `branch.record.left` or `tree.variant.branch.record.left`.
-If we write just `left`, it will match the `left` field in both `tree` and `list`, as well as the `left` type.
+If we write just `left`, it will match the `left` field in both `tree` and `pair`, as well as the `left` type.

-For the second problem, we assign a set of key-value pairs to the selected type nodes.
+For the second part, we assign a set of key-value pairs to the selected type nodes.
 It's up to the implementator to interpret the meaning of these key-value pairs for different use cases.
+These properties apply to the sub-tree rooted at the selected type nodes, not just the node itself.
-For example, if we want to generate a random tree whose left branch is always 1, we can write `left.tree = { depth = Some 1 }`.
+For example, if we want to generate a random tree whose left branch has depth 1 and leaf value between [20, 30], we can write `left.tree = { depth = Some 1, range = Some [20, 30] }`.
+Technically, `range` applies only to `left.tree.variant.leaf`, but since `leaf` is in the sub-tree of `left.tree`, we do not need to write a separate type selector.

+Note that some properties, such as depth, only apply to the first occurance in the type path.
+Otherwise, we get an infinite recursion.

+Based on the above requirements, we use Dhall as our config language.

+## Random config

+For random value generation, we define the following properties,

+* `range = Some [lower, upper]`, specifies the range for all integer types.
+If omitted or invalid, we uses the full integer range.
+* `width = Some 10`, specifies the maximal length for `vec` and `text`.
+If omitted, we estimate the length based on the size of the element.
+* `text = Some "kind"`, specifies the kind of text we want to generate for `text`.
+If omitted, we take a random bytes and convert to utf-8 text.
+The implemented kind are "name", "name.cn", "company", "country", "path", "bs", which all come from the `fake` crate.
+* `value = Some "CandidValue"`, specifies a fixed value in Candid textual form.
+It will be type checked against the expected type.
+* `depth = Some 10`, specifies the maximal depth for the Candid value.
+For recursive types, it only applies to the first occurance of the type selector.
+The depth bound is a soft limit.
+* `size = Some 10`, specifies the maximal size for the Candid value.
+For recursive types, it only applies to the first occurance of the type selector.
+The size bound is a soft limit.

 ## Why not use Candid as a configure language for Candid?